Thu Minh: Late 1980s: Career beginnings

 Thu Minh participated in some musical activities and small musical contests during her school days.
 After graduating from middle school, she studied to be a professional ballet dancer at The Dance School of Ho Chi Minh City.

-As the youngest contestant, at the age of 15, Thu Minh had a chance to encounter the most prestigious national contest at that time – Tiếng hát truyền hình – established by The Broadcast of Ho Chi Minh when she saw it from a banner.
-She did not reveal her idea to family and registered on her own.
-However, when she reached for the final round, she was eliminated by the contest jury when it figured out that she was too young to qualify for the competition.
-Thu Minh cried her eyes out.
-Yet, thanks to her father's later encouragement, she continued to practice and returned to the competition at the age of 16.
-This time, Thu Minh was still the youngest contestant and she won a gold medal as the first prize.
-This debut impressed audiences and musical experts with a natural high and strong Soprano C voice by performing two classic Vietnamese hit songs "Bóng cây Kơ-nia" ("The Shadow of the Kapok Tree") and "Tình ca cho em" ("Love song for you") for the highest scores despite the fact that she had never been educated for professional music and was pursuing a professional career as a ballet dancer.
-Almost 20 years later, "Tình ca cho em" is revealed to be a song that its author, musician Nguyen Nam, wrote for Thu Minh as a gift before she attended the contest, when she sang this song again and expressed her feelings about the former musician in his funeral and on an aired ceremony.
+At the age of 15, Thu Minh first learned of the contest on Broadcast of Ho Chi Minh when she saw it from a banner.
+She did not reveal her plan to enter the contest to her family and registered on her own.
+However, when she reached the final round, she was eliminated by the contest jury after they learned she was too young to qualify for the competition.
+With her family's support, she returned to the competition at the age of 16.
+Thu Minh was the youngest contestant, impressing audiences with two Vietnamese songs, "Bóng cây Kơ-nia" ("The Shadow of the Kapok Tree") and "Tình ca cho em" ("Love song for you").
+She won a gold medal as the first prize.

+Almost 20 years later, "Tình ca cho em" was revealed to be a song that its author, musician Nguyen Nam, wrote for Thu Minh specifically before she attended the contest.